seanbecker15/seanbecker15/README.md

 # Welcome to my GitHub!

-## Here's what I'm working on...
+## Here's what I've been up to...
 - Fubo SmartTV Platform
   - Improved the DX and performance of our navigation system.
 Remote controls make this pretty interesting.
   - Improved development ecosystem for Xbox and LG (WebOS).
   - Contributed to our playback controls and am learning about video playback.
-- Personal website
+- Wrote a [new generic webdriver backend](https://github.com/seanbecker15/generic-webdriver-server/tree/webos-backend/backends/webos#readme) for Shaka video player testing (open source)

 ## Contact